f0rk3b0mb/bicWC/README.md

 ![App Screenshot](https://github.com/p0pparaz1/bicWC/blob/main/Screenshot%20from%202023-03-01%2007-45-38.png)

-the machineis is a parameter of the post requests
+the machineid is a parameter of the post requests

 What is the user-agent?

-as you can see from the picture above the user agent is xxx
+as you can see from the picture above the user agent is "x"

 What was the mac address os the compromised machine?